yashmore007/project-learning-tracker/journals/day-6.md

 Lesson: Always verify if a package is compatible with the tech stack before integrating it.

-### 🔥 Tomorrow’s Focus
+### 🎯 Next Focus (Tomorrow)

-- i will start working on logic.
+- Start implementing logic.

-- i will save the data entered by user to mangodb atlas.
+- Save user-entered data to MongoDB Atlas.